isikyus/defenders-of-kathrakopolis/mirror_giants.md

 The DC is 15 for a Small rock, and increases by 5 for each size increment of the rock.
 You can't catch a rock you didn't know about.
 (Reproduced from the [Universal Monster Rules](http://paizo.com/pathfinderRPG/prd/bestiary/universalMonsterRules.html#rock-catching))

-**Skilled**: Mirror Giants recieve a +2 bonus on a single Craft or Profession skill of their choice.
+**Skilled**: Mirror Giants receive a +2 bonus on a single Craft or Profession skill of their choice.

 **Increased Reach**: Mirror Giants have a natural reach of 10 feet.